 Types of Green Infrastructure

-In New York City, Green Infrastructure describes an array of practices that use or mimic natural systems to manage urban stormwater runoff.
+In New York City, Green Infrastructure describes an array of practices that use or mimic natural systems to manage stormwater runoff.
 Green Infrastructure controls stormwater by using it as a resource rather than a waste.
-Water is either directed to engineered systems for infiltration or detained at a slower rate before it enters the combined sewer system.
+Stormwater is either directed to engineered systems for infiltration or detained at a slower rate before it enters the combined sewer system.

-The word bioswale is generally used to describe planted areas that collect rainwater.
-DEP uses the term ROW Bioswale to describe planted areas in the sidewalk that are designed to collect and manage stormwater.
+The word rain garden is generally used to describe planted areas that collect rainwater.
+DEP uses the term rain garden to describe planted areas in the sidewalk that are designed to collect and manage stormwater.
+Rain gardens are vegetated or landscaped depressions designed with an engineered soil layer that promote infiltration of stormwater runoff into the underlying soil.
+Learn more about our Rain Garden Program.

-What you see here is rainwater (“stormwater runoff”) flowing down the street gutter along the curb and into the ROW Bioswale.
-The collected stormwater is absorbed by the sandy soil on the top (engineered soil) and stone layer at the bottom, and seeps into the ground underneath in a process called "infiltration".
+When it rains, rainwater or “stormwater runoff” flows down the street gutter along the curb and into the rain garden.
+The collected stormwater is absorbed by the sandy soil on the top (engineered soil) and stone layer at the bottom, and seeps into the ground underneath in a process called “infiltration”.
 Some of the water will be absorbed by the trees and plants through evapotranspiration, and any remaining water will evaporate after the rain event is over.
-Most of the curb runoff is being directed into the inlet, but during some rainstorms, water may go past the inlet and go straight to the catch basin.
-If the ROW Bioswale reaches capacity, the water will overflow at the outlet and go into the catch basin the way it normally would.
+During a heavy rainstorm, stormwater goes into the rain garden, but some water may go past the inlet and go straight into the catch basin.
+If the rain garden reaches capacity, the stormwater will overflow at the outlet and go into the catch basin the way it normally would.